Psychology Hacks to Convert Sales!

-Considering the above types of purchasers you can see how the decoy is used.
+Considering the above types of buyers you can see how the decoy is used.
 The first person will always buy the small coffee - there is no convincing them otherwise.
 The second person, will see value in the large since it's so close to the price of the medium.
 Lastly, the third person will buy the largest coffee because they don't mind pricing.

 Using human psychology to your advantage can help you stand out from your competition.
-As a seller, you can boost your profits by implementing the right psychology hacks in your store.
+As a seller, you can boost your profits by implementing the right psychological hacks in your store.
 Now that you have these awesome hacks, be sure to use your powers for only good!

 Related Articles: Free Resources to Help Your Business Grow